ghassan0/stowd/README.md

 Non-features:

 - No template files.
-I want the configs to be portable and not rely on `stowd` or any specific dotfile manager.
+I want the configs to be portable and not rely on `doti` or any specific dotfile manager.

 ## Installation